 - Serving size: 1 beignet

-Recipe and pictures used with permission.
+Recipe and pictures used with permission from Disney.
 Originally published on March 26, 2010.
 Updated with new pictures.